juanuys/funwithcode/code-doodle-2/doodle/README.md

 The behaviors that lead to simulated flocking are:

-1. Collision Avoidance: avoid collisions with nearby flockmates
+1. Collision Avoidance: avoid collisions with nearby flockmates (and other obstacles)
 2. Velocity Matching: attempt to match velocity with nearby flockmates
 3. Flock Centering: attempt to stay close to nearby flockmates

+[Wikipedia](https://en.wikipedia.org/wiki/Boids) creates these definitions for the above:

+1. separation: steer to avoid crowding local flockmates
+2. alignment: steer towards the average heading of local flockmates
+3. cohesion: steer to move towards the average position (center of mass) of local flockmates

+Extra:
+4. obstacle avoidance
+5. goal seeking (e.g. "fly North for the winter" or "fly towards a food source")

 ## Arbitrating Independent Behaviors (p29)